 It was used by the Albanian chief Isa Boletin in 1910 when he rebelled against Turkey.
-An autonomous government was proclaimed in June 1911 and a red flag with the black double-headed eagle was raised in Prishtina (now in Kosovo).
+An autonomous government was proclaimed in June 1911, and a red flag with the black double-headed eagle was raised in Prishtina (now in Kosovo).
 A few weeks later, the flag was flying all over Southern Albania as well.
 In May 1912 the Albanians took Üsküb (now Skopje, Macedonia), and Turkey recognised the autonomy of Albania in June 1912.
-During the First Balkan War, on 28 November 1912, Albania’s independence was declared by Ismail Qemali in Vlorë and a flag with the black eagle of Skanderbeg on a red field was raised.
-The Provisional Government of Albania was created by the Assembly of Vlorë in 4 December 1912.
-A white six-pointed star was added to the flag, symbolising unity between Catholics, Orthodox and Muslims.
+During the First Balkan War, on 28 November 1912, Albania’s independence was declared by Ismail Qemali in Vlora, and a flag with the black eagle of Skanderbeg on a red field was raised.
+The Provisional Government of Albania was created by the Assembly of Vlora in 4 December 1912.
+A white six-pointed star was added to the flag, symbolising the unity between Catholics, Orthodox and Muslims.

-On 7 April 1939 Albania was invaded by the Italians, who had King Zogu I deposed and replaced by the Italian king, Vittorio Emmanuele III.
-The flag now had Fascist symbols added: two black fasces, two Savoy ribbons (symbolising the rule of the House of Savoia to which Vittorio Emmanuele belonged) and a black scroll, with three times the Savoia Latin motto FERT (Foedere Et Religione Tenemur, We are held together by Pact and Religion).
+On 7 April 1939 Albania was invaded by the Italians, who had King Zog I deposed and replaced by the Italian king, Vittorio Emmanuele III.
+The flag now had Fascist symbols added: two black fasces, connected above by two Savoy ribbons in black, and below by a black scroll with the motto of the House of Savoia: “FERT” (Foedere Et Religione Tenemur, Latin for “We are held together by Pact and Religion”).
 After Italy surrendered to the Allies in 1943, German troops occupied the country.
 On 20 October 1943, the monarchical Constitution of 1 October 1928 was re-established by the National Assembly.
 Though militarily controlled by the Germans, the Albanians retained autonomy in internal affairs and on such basis refused to hand over the Jewish residents and refugees.

 In elections held on 2 December 1945, 80% voted for the National Democratic Front coalition led by the Communists.
-On 11 January 1946 King Zogu I was declared deposed and the People’s Republic of Albania was proclaimed.
-On 7 March 1946 a Constitution came into effect which established a new national flag with a yellow-bordered red star placed above the double-headed eagle.
-In 1976 a new Constitution was adopted and the state’s name was changed to the People’s Socialist Republic of Albania, but the flag wasn't changed.
-This lasted until 1992 when communist rule came to an end and the communist star was removed from the national flag on 7 April 1992: once more Albania flew the “Flamur e Skënderbeut” (Skanderbeg’s flag), a red field with a black double-headed eagle.
+On 11 January 1946 King Zog I was declared deposed, and the People’s Republic of Albania was proclaimed.
+On 7 March 1946, a Constitution came into effect which established a new national flag with a yellow-bordered red star placed above the double-headed eagle.
+In 1976 a new Constitution was adopted, and the state’s name changed to “People’s Socialist Republic of Albania”, but the flag stayed the same.
+This lasted until 1992 when Communist rule came to an end: the communist star was removed from the national flag on 7 April 1992.
+Once more Albania flew the “Flamur e Skënderbeut” (Skanderbeg’s flag), a red field with a black double-headed eagle.